chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-05-03-leverage-api-like-notion-with-cache/index.md

 }
 ```

-{{ echo |> markdown }}I don’t check the `settings` object thoroughly but you might want to.
+I don’t check the `settings` object thoroughly but you might want to.
 Also, the `skipLocalCache` option is there in case you never want to cache the data on your local development build.
-This function should be reusable with most APIs that return data — if you use it, I’d be curious to hear how it worked out for you!{{ /echo }}
+This function should be reusable with most APIs that return data — if you use it, I’d be curious to hear how it worked out for you!
 {{ /expander }}

 {{ expander "notion-db.js" }}
-{{ echo |> markdown }}This is my helper for Notion specifically, which requires a database to query as well as properties to retrieve and potential filters to pass in.
+This is my helper for Notion specifically, which requires a database to query as well as properties to retrieve and potential filters to pass in.
 It makes use of [Notion’s `client` package](https://www.npmjs.com/package/@notionhq/client) to make the API calls easy.
-This also handles normalising the data from Notion, as it is full of metadata, via the optional `dataPostProcess` function, which can process the result before it gets cached.{{ /echo }}
+This also handles normalising the data from Notion, as it is full of metadata, via the optional `dataPostProcess` function, which can process the result before it gets cached.

 ```js
 import 'dotenv/config';